sbarnet00/ELK-Stack-Project/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the ___playbook___ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+(Ansible/pentest.yml)
+(Ansible/install EKL.yml)
+(Ansible/filebeat-playbook.yml)
+(Ansible/metricbeats-playbook.yml)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use